 RETENTION AND DESTRUCTION OR PERSONAL INFORMATION

-Retention and Destruction of Personal Information We need to retain personal information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
+We need to retain personal information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
 However, we do not want to keep personal information too long in order to protect your privacy.

 We remove such information when we can if it does not appear that we will be contacting you again.
 However, if you ask, we will remove such contact information right away.
 We keep any personal information relating to our general correspondence with people who are not our clients, for as long as is only necessary.